MianSaadTahir/Student-Management-System/README.md

 3. Launch the `StudentManagementSystem.exe` file.

 ## Documentation
-For a detailed overview of the gameplay mechanics and features, refer to the [Documentation](./documentation) in the repository.
+For a detailed overview of the project, refer to the [Documentation](./documentation) in the repository.

 ## Technologies Used
 - C++